confluentinc/learn-hybrid-cloud-exercises/modules/module-09.md

 In this module, we'll take a look at how to configure Confluent Replicator.

-For this course, we'll be using the Docker image Confluent Platform all-in-one container to configure our local install of Apache Kafka.
+For this module, we'll be using the Docker image Confluent Platform all-in-one container to configure our local install of Apache Kafka.
 Think of this as your on-premise installation.
 For our second cluster, we'll be using Confluent Cloud.

 If you already have a sample cluster ready with data, feel free to skip **Step 1** and move on to **Step 2**.
 You can also skip **Step 2** if you followed along with the first hands-on in the course where we set up our Confluent Cloud account and cluster.